Say Uncle (Steven Universe): Plot

 When Steven (Zach Callison) is frustrated that he is unable to summon his mother's shield, Uncle Grandpa (Pete Browngardt) comes out from an ocean portal to help.
 Steven, initially confused, is assured of Uncle Grandpa's goodwill after he offers help and reminds Steven that "None of this is canon".
 Uncle Grandpa initially guesses that Steven has "belly blues" and tries a variety of weapons on Steven to no avail.
 When Garnet (Estelle), Amethyst (Michaela Dietz), and Pearl (Deedee Magno Hall) see what is going on, they come to attack Uncle Grandpa, but Steven stops them.
 Belly Bag (Eric Bauza) introduces Uncle Grandpa and his role as "everyone in the world's uncle and grandpa".
 Despite this, the Gems see him as a threat and prepare to attack.
 As he and Steven run from them, Uncle Grandpa summons a plot hole from Belly Bag, transporting them to Uncle Grandpa's world.

 In his RV, Uncle Grandpa introduces Steven to his friends Pizza Steve (Adam DeVine), Mr. Gus (Kevin Michael Richardson) and Giant Realistic Flying Tiger.
 Mr. Gus almost reveals the secret to Steven's shield before Pizza Steve enrages him by defacing a drawing he has made, and Steven and Uncle Grandpa are sucked into a giant Belly Bag.
 The Gems, meanwhile, escape from the plot hole after Garnet literally breaks the fourth wall.
 They arrive to see Uncle Grandpa, Steven, Lion, and Giant Realistic Flying Tiger having a tea party.
 Before they can attack Uncle Grandpa, Steven tries to stop them, and finally summons his shield because he cares about Uncle Grandpa, to all their amazement.
 Steven finds the moral in all this to not attack strangers for what they have to say or their opinions.
-The Gems all apologize, and Uncle Grandpa leaves on Giant Realistic Flying Tiger, reminding the viewer to "stay weird" and checking Steven off a list of other Cartoon Network protagonists, some of whom would appear when Steven and the Gems reunite with Uncle Grandpa in the short The Grampies: Dexter and Dee Dee from Dexter's Laboratory, The Powerpuff Girls, The Eds from Ed, Edd n Eddy, Billy and Mandy from The Grim Adventures of Billy & Mandy, Mac from Foster's Home for Imaginary Friends, Juniper Lee from The Life and Times of Juniper Lee, Flapjack from The Marvelous Misadventures of Flapjack, and Finn from Adventure Time, as well as the Hanna-Barbera-created SWAT Kats, leaving Clarence from the series of the same name as the last one on the list.
+The Gems all apologize, and Uncle Grandpa leaves on Giant Realistic Flying Tiger, reminding the viewer to "stay weird" and checking Steven off a list of other Cartoon Network protagonists, some of whom appear when Steven and the Gems reunite with Uncle Grandpa in the short The Grampies: Dexter and Dee Dee from Dexter's Laboratory, the Powerpuff Girls from the series of the same name, the Eds from Ed, Edd n Eddy, Billy and Mandy from The Grim Adventures of Billy & Mandy, Mac from Foster's Home for Imaginary Friends, Juniper Lee from The Life and Times of Juniper Lee, the SWAT Kats from SWAT Kats: The Radical Squadron, Flapjack from The Marvelous Misadventures of Flapjack, Finn from Adventure Time, and Clarence from the series of the same name.

 The screen at the very end of the episode says "In Loving Memory of Pizza Steve", because Amethyst had eaten him while in the plot hole.